mpark4656/CodeComp/README.md

 This project seeks to develop a code comparison tool that can determine when a pair of programs share distinctive phrases of a length unlikely to occur by simple chance.

+## Test Data
+An example of a parent submission directory is src/test/data/submissionDirectory.
+This directory contains 9 submissions for a total of 8 students.
+Test6 has the same codes as Abdul14 and Test7 has the same codes as Jen.
+CodeComp is expected to catch the simulated copying of codes by showing higher than normal raw score and z-score for these two pairs when it's run on src/test/data/submissionDirectory.
+You're more than welcome to try it out to see the result and gauge its performance.

 ## Usage
 #### java -jar CodeComp.jar (Options) (assignmentDirectory) (outputSpreadsheet)
 * [Options] is explained in the next section.